 At any time, students can provide feedback via their Mentor, or via the Course Director.
 In addition, students are asked to complete an online survey (via WebLearn) at the end of each of the ten formal teaching modules.
 This survey covers all aspects of the modules, including lectures, laboratory practical work, and self-directed/problem-based learning.
 At the end of the course, students will also be asked to complete one final survey providing valuable feedback for the entire course.
-There is also student representation on various Divisional Committees, such as the Divisional Graduate Joint Consultative Committee (JCC).
+There is also student representation on various Departmental Committees and on the Divisional Joint Graduate Consultative Committee (JGCC).

 10. What arrangements for accommodation, meals and social facilities will be made for students on a graduate taught course?